suyashb95/soundcloud-dl/README.md

      --likes     Download only liked tracks.
-     --exclude   exclude a list of tracks.(takes track numbers) --include   specifically download a list of tracks.(takes track numbers)
+     --exclude   exclude a list of tracks.(takes track numbers) --include   specifically download a list of tracks.(takes track numbers) --limit     limits the number of tracks to be downloaded.(Single integer)

 ###Dependencies
 * soundcloud - To work with the soundcloud API